heyKANB/snake-game-nostalgic/replit.md

 ## Overview

-This is a Snake game application built with React/TypeScript on the frontend and Express.js on the backend.
-The application features a classic Snake game implementation with modern UI components, audio support, and state management using Zustand.
+This is a nostalgic Snake game application built with React/TypeScript on the frontend and Express.js on the backend.
+The application features a classic Snake game implementation with retro green-on-black graphics, modern UI components, audio support, and state management using Zustand.
+The game is fully optimized for mobile devices with touch controls and Progressive Web App (PWA) capabilities, making it ready for App Store deployment.
 The project is configured as a full-stack application with a PostgreSQL database using Drizzle ORM, though the current implementation uses in-memory storage.

 ## User Preferences